cost of delaying software refactoring pre-exit

 1. Eroding Trust and Compliance Eligibility

 Unaddressed technical debt directly undermines your ability to meet stringent defense security standards.
-I've seen how legacy codebases, even with surface-level patches, often fall short of modern compliance frameworks like NIST or CMMC.
-This isn't just a paperwork issue.
-Non-compliance makes your company ineligible for new government contracts and jeopardizes existing ones.
+I've seen how legacy codebases, even with surface-level patches, often fall short of modern compliance frameworks like NIST 800-171, CMMC 2.0, and ISO 27001.
+For instance, a system built on an older .NET framework might struggle to implement modern cryptographic protocols or granular access controls required by CMMC Level 3.
+This isn't just a paperwork issue or a minor audit finding.
+Non-compliance makes your company ineligible for new government contracts, which often mandate these updated security postures, and jeopardizes existing ones.
 Every month you operate with these unresolved compliance gaps, you're risking contract termination worth $10M-$50M.
-That's a conversation no CISO wants to have.
-It's a direct threat to your entire business model.
+Imagine losing a flagship contract because your legacy system couldn't demonstrate proper data segregation or incident response capabilities.
+That's a conversation no CISO wants to have, especially when a competitor with a modern, compliant stack is ready to step in.
+It's a direct threat to your entire business model, eroding trust with government agencies and making your company a liability rather than an asset.

 Key Takeaway